Column01/AI-Function-Agent/README.md

 ## Usage

-### Backend Configuration

-You'll need to open and edit the [config.json](/config.json) file locally to have the correct URL and API key for your tool calling model.
-This can be a locally hosted model, or a remote model so long as the backend uses an OpenAI API compatable server.

-As stated above, for local use we recommend using [llama.cpp](https://github.com/ggerganov/llama.cpp/releases)'s OpenAI API [compatable server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md).

 ### Running the Script

+In order to configure the script, you will need to run it the first time to generate a `config.json` file for you.

-Run the script to prompt the model for function calling (assuming you activated the venv!)
+You can run the script with the following command (assuming you activated the venv first!)

 `python tool_calling.py`

-After it has been run, it will ask for a prompt.
+After it has been run, you can close it to edit the newly created config file (see [Backend Configuration](#backend-configuration)).
+If you are using llama.cpp as the backend, it is already configured to connect to a model running on the local machine and it will ask for a prompt.
 Be descriptive for what you want the model to do so it knows which tools to select, and what to do with any data it gets from the tools.

 You can also use this for normal LLM chatting if you'd like.

 There are a few commands you can use in the prompt, type `help` to list them all.

+### Backend Configuration

+You'll need to open and edit the newly created `config.json` file locally to have the correct URL and API key for your tool calling model.
+This can be a locally hosted model, or a remote model so long as the backend uses an OpenAI API compatable server.

+As stated above, for local use we recommend using [llama.cpp](https://github.com/ggerganov/llama.cpp/releases)'s OpenAI API [compatable server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md).
+Be sure to enable the `--jinja` flag

 ### Available tools

-Pre-made tools exist and can be found in the [functions](/functions) folder of the repo.
+Pre-made tools can be found in the [functions](/functions) folder of the repo.

 ### Making your own tooling